Awards and decorations of the Civil Air Patrol: Cadet Advisory Council Ribbon

 The Cadet Advisory Council Ribbon is awarded to the members of a CAC after the conclusion of the term.
 A shoulder cord is worn while a cadet is a primary representative, while the ribbon continues to be worn even after the cadet is no longer on the CAC and is also awarded to alternate representatives.
 The wear policy for the Cadet Advisory Council Ribbon was changed in 2007 to allow senior members who earned this ribbon as a cadet to continue wearing the ribbon with the appropriate clasp.

 A ribbon awarded for service on a group CAC has no attachments, and primary representatives wear a green shoulder cord.
 At the wing level, the ribbon has a bronze star attachment and primary representatives wear a red shoulder cord.

 At a region CAC, the ribbon has a silver star and primary representatives wear a blue shoulder cord.

 A national level ribbon has a gold star attached and primary representatives wear a gold shoulder cord.

 Programs ribbons

 These ribbons are awarded to members for participating in or providing leadership for National Cadet Special Activities, encampments, or other cadet activities.

 Encampment Ribbon

 The Encampment Ribbon is awarded to all cadets and seniors who complete a Civil Air Patrol Encampment successfully.
-A bronze clasp is awarded to cadet staff members and officers who provide leadership for the encampment.
+Clasps may be attached for repetitive awards.
 Cadet encampments, usually a week in length, provide cadets with an intense look at military life.
 Encampment attendance is a prerequisite for the Gen. Billy Mitchell Award.
 Senior members may also be awarded the ribbon for providing leadership at CAP encampments.
 To graduate encampment, you must complete 80% of all planned encampment activities.